Deepak020202/90DaysOfDevOps/README.md

 # #90DaysOfDevOps 🚀

 Welcome to my **#90DaysOfDevOps challenge!** 🎯
 This is a personal journey where I commit to learning, practicing, and mastering various DevOps tools and concepts over a span of 90 days.
-The goal is to build a strong foundation, share progress with the community, and become industry-ready as a DevOps Engineer.
+The goal is to build a strong foundation, share progress with the community.
 ## 📌 Why #90DaysOfDevOps?

 DevOps is not just a toolset – it's a mindset.
 Over the next 90 days, I aim to: